riboviz/riboviz/docs/developer/style-guide.md

 ## 'riboviz'

-The sofware is called 'riboviz', one word, all lower-case, no hyphens.
+The sofware is called 'riboviz', one word, lower-case, no hyphens.

 Please do **not** refer to the software as RiboViz, Riboviz, Ribo-Viz, Ribo-viz or ribo-viz.